 OPC UA SDK

 OPC UA SDK or software development kit is a toolset that can make it easier to implement an OPC UA server or client without having to know all the internals of OPC UA technology.
-OPC UA SDKs are available in various languages – C, C++, Java, .Net, etc.
+This SDK is available in various languages – C, C++, Java, .Net, etc.

 Embedded OPC UA